promitbasak/TicTacToe-Pygame/README.md

 ## Keyboard Controls
-- You can play this only using mouse.
-Keyboard is an alternative way to play.
-You can with any of them simulteneously.
+- You can play this game using mouse or Keyboard.
+You can play with any of them simulteneously.
 - Press any key where the game says "Click Anywhere".
 - Use Number keys (1,2,3,4 etc) to choose the marker or difficulty.
 - Enter any number between 1 to 9 to give your turn.
 The board behaves like a (3 * 3) grid.